jaroslaw-weber/blog/data/posts/rewriting-javascript-into-rust-with-wasm.md

 [https://github.com/DenisKolodin/yew](https://github.com/DenisKolodin/yew)

-It is very similar to quasar but little more verbose.
-It is currently the most popular library for writing front-end in Rust (4000 starts, over 100 forks).
+It is quite similar to quasar but little more verbose.
+It is currently the most popular library for writing front-end in Rust (about 4000 stars, over 100 forks).
 It has a lot of examples.
+This is probably the best choice right now.

 # stdweb